sultancodess/DevplexAI/README.md

 # 🚀 Devplex AI – AI-Powered MVP Generator

+⚠️ **Note:** This project is currently in the **working phase**.
+New features and improvements are being actively developed!
+Stay tuned for updates.

+---

 ### **Build your MVP in 1 minute with AI 🚀**
 **Devplex AI** helps startup founders and teams create a **fully functional MVP** in just **one minute**.
 Using AI, it generates **production-ready** web applications and deploys them **instantly**.